TwoPizza9621536/twopizza9621536.github.io/README.md

 ## License

-Unless it is noted or stated on the page, [twopizza9621536.github.io](twopizza9621536.github.io) is under the Creative Commons License.
+Unless it is noted or stated on the page, this site is under the Creative Commons License.
 See the site's license page for more info